How to Select the Best Electronic Signature: Features and Benefits

 More and more options for electronic signatures are popping up all the time, and it can be hard to find your way through the jungle of options.
-Which is the best out of the three different types?
-How can you tell them apart?
-Here is a quick overview of the different types of signatures available.
+What are the main differentiators between electronic signature types?
+And which one will provide the most value for your organization?
+Here is a quick overview of the benefits and common use cases for the different types of electronic signatures available on the market.

-The basic electronic signature: the simplest, but also the least reliable
+The basic electronic signature: simple, but also the least reliable

 What is it?
-Simply an image of a written signature affixed to an electronic document.
+An image of a written signature affixed to an electronic document.

 Who is it for and why?
 For anyone who does business with family, friends and acquaintances.
 It can be used for small-scale agreements.

-At a glance: This is the simplest signature but the one with the lowest level of legal reliability.
+At a glance: This is the simplest signature, but the one with the lowest level of legal reliability.
 For example, you could search for “Barack Obama signature” in Google and copy-and-paste the image of his signature at the bottom of a document.
-Let’s just say that it is easy to contest in court.
+It is the easiest signature to contest in court.

 The trusted electronic signature: strong authentication and guaranteed document integrity

 What is it?
-This is a signature that is affixed with a trusted partner like Notarius.
+A signature that is affixed with a trusted partner such as Notarius.
 The signer’s identity is linked to their email address.
-Second-factor authentication reinforces the link between the signer and the document (for example, a one-time code sent to a phone or a shared secret).
+Two-factor authentication reinforces the link between the signer and the document (for example, a one-time code sent to a phone or a shared secret question).

 Who is it for and why?
 For companies and organizations who need to sign documents internally and/or externally.
-It is especially practical to ensure the legal reliability of important documents such as contracts, or for any type of business agreement.
+It is especially practical to ensure the legal reliability of important documents such as contracts or business agreements.

 At a glance: This type of signature provides a good level of legal reliability.
 Documents signed using a trusted electronic signature are cryptographically secured and retain the signer’s key information, dates, and the locations where the documents were electronically signed.
-At Notarius, we offer trusted electronic signatures through the ConsignO Cloud secure web platform.
+Notarius offers trusted electronic signatures through the ConsignO Cloud secure web platform.

 The digital signature: tantamount to a passport